mihah023/Applied-Mathematics-Portfolio/FOMC-Event-Study/README.md

 ## Q1: Is the market more volatile around FOMC?

-The main measure here is just **|return|** — the absolute daily return, averaged over the 3-day window `[-1, 0, +1]` around each event.
-It's the most direct way to answer "did the market swing harder," since it looks straight at what actually happened rather than through a model.
-I compare it against 1,061 ordinary 3-day windows elsewhere in the sample (excluding a buffer around every event so nothing leaks in).
-One thing worth flagging up front: these "normal" windows aren't matched to events by time period, so if events happen to cluster in a high-vol stretch, part of the difference below could just be that stretch, not FOMC itself.
+The main measure is **|return|**, or the absolute daily return, averaged over the 3-day window `[-1, 0, +1]` around each event.
+This directly shows how much the market moved.

+I compare it with 1,061 normal 3-day windows, leaving a buffer around FOMC events.
+One limitation is that these normal windows are **not matched by time period**, so some of the difference could come from periods when the market was already more volatile.

 **Results (31 events):**